 Effective learning only comes about from effective teaching.
-When teaching we focus on motivating the children and building on their skills, knowledge and understanding of the curriculum.
-We use the Foundation Stage Curriculum, the National Curriculum, the Cambridgeshire Primary Personal Development Programme and the Agreed Syllabus for Religious Education to ensure continuity and progression across the school.
+We call this High Quality teaching.
+When teaching we focus on motivating the children and building on their previously taught skills, knowledge and understanding of the curriculum.
+We use the following schemes to support the learning and to ensure continuity and progression across the school: